Building a Family

 As a parent, it is challenging to create an ideal environment for siblings.
 An environment where children can be children and yet also develop a lasting sibling relationship.
 Here are some thoughts that may help you to foster that relationship.

 5 critical needs of children:

 - Children need to feel included.
 They need to feel like they have a role and can contribute.
 One way of doing this is to allow your toddler to pick an outfit to stress the newborn in or listen to them when they tell you the baby needs something.

 - Children need to feel respected.
 Even when they don’t act like it, children need to feel respected.
 It can be hard to acknowledge your child’s emotions when they are misbehaving but it is the fastest way to correct poor behavior.
 “Tommy you must be really mad to have his your sister.
 What are you mad about?”

 - Children need to feel secure.
 Safety and love is a critical need for all humans no matter how small.
-Consider your daily lives from he child’s point of view.
-Is there anything you could adjust?
+Consider your daily lives from the child’s point of view.
+Is there anything you could adjust to?

 4 parenting goals for children:

 - Don’t label children or assign them roles.
 How many times have you heard- “He is so athletic”, or ‘She’s so smart, see how all she wants to do it look at books?”.
-It sounds silly out of context but pay attention to your language especially when the child can over hear you.
+It sounds silly out of context but pays attention to your language especially when the child can overhear you.

 - Don’t assume all sibling conflict is bad or requires intervention.
 Conflict is normal and it teaches strategy and resolution skills.
-In fact it is said that normal 5-7 year olds will have 3 conflicts a HOUR!
-My personal role of thumb is not stay out of it whenever possible, unless there is blood or a broken bone.
+In fact, it is said that normal 5-7-year-olds will have 3 conflicts an HOUR!
+My personal role of thumb is not to stay out of it whenever possible unless there is blood or a broken bone.
 Can you tell I have raised two boys? 🙂

 Some further resources: